Broker Check

 Can I Afford to Maintain the Asset?

-In the case of a home, can you afford the mortgage, taxes, HOA dues, and maintenance expenses?
+Can you afford the mortgage, taxes, HOA dues, and maintenance expenses?
 Do you need liquid assets more urgently?

 Consider this carefully when deciding if you want to keep a house or other asset with ongoing maintenance costs.